aaronromeo/aaronromeo.github.io/source/articles/2019-06-10-analysis-using-materialized-views-in-rails-and-postgresql.html.markdown

 layout: post
 ---

-Sometimes you get asked for a perfectly reasonable business request for a feature which sounds trivial.
-However, the simplicity of a request can often mask the complexity require to achieve the implementation as a result of the data modeling used to store the data.
-For example, the request might result in deduping a union join of multiple tables or it might require an unperformant query against a massive table.
-Part of the job of a software development architect is to allow product people to worry about the product while the architect worries about delivering the request.
+Sometimes you get asked for a perfectly reasonable feature.
+It might sounds trivial on the surface.
+However, the simplicity of a request can often mask the complexity required to achieve the implementation.
+Often, this complexity is a result of the data modeling used to store the data vs the data modeling required to analyze the data.
+For example, the request might result in deduping a union join of multiple tables or it might require an unperformant query.
+Part of the job of a software architect is to allow product people to worry about the product while the architect worries about delivering the product.

 At [Timecounts](https://www.timecounts.org), concurrent materialized views have proved to be incredibly helpful with generating and backfilling data.
 I achieved this using the [Scenic](https://github.com/scenic-views/scenic) gem developed by the [Thoughtbot](https://thoughtbot.com/blog/announcing-scenic--versioned-database-views-for-rails) team.
-This is the first of a two part blog post which will highlight the pros and cons of materialized views.
-This will give you some idea as to whether it will work for your use case.
+This blog post which will highlight the pros and cons of materialized views.
+The goal is to give you an idea of whether it will work for your use case.

 ## What are concurrent materialized views?

-Feel free to skip this section if you know what I'm talking about...
+_Feel free to skip this section if you know what I'm talking about..._

 A bit of history.
 DBAs and developers long had the ability to generate a [view](https://en.wikipedia.org/wiki/View_(SQL)).
 A view in its most basic form is essentially a query saved to the database which would generate some results when requested.
 While this was great to keep logic in a central place (you could have multiple codebases executing central logic), it sucked for performance.
 The workaround was sometimes to drop and then create a table with the results, a.k.a. caching the results in the database.
 For example, say you needed to run a report every Monday you could run a cron job which executed the view and saved the results as a table.
 This table could then be queried during the week until it was dropped and recreated the following week.

-As of [Postgres 9.3](https://www.postgresql.org/docs/9.3/rules-materializedviews.html), the world was gifted with materialized views.
+In the launch of [Postgres 9.3](https://www.postgresql.org/docs/9.3/rules-materializedviews.html), the world was gifted with materialized views.
 These did the heavy lifting of dropping and creating a table with the results.
 Now your weekly cron job just needed to run a `REFRESH` command for your new data.
 No performance gains, but less boiler-plate coding.
-Refreshing the view resulted the view table being locked while the results were being refreshed (making the results inaccessible for a refresh).
+Refreshing the view resulted in the view table being locked while the results were being refreshed (making the results inaccessible for a refresh).

 Finally in Postgres 9.4, the materialized view was further improved allowing the data to be refreshed concurrently, i.e. without the table being locked.
 The refresh is not instant (in fact it is slower to refresh a view concurrently).
 However, the view's data is available during the refresh.

-That's the back-story.
-Let's get into the analysis.
+Now you know the back-story.
+Let's get into the analysis and figure out if this baby is right for you.

 ## Pros vs. Cons